Symbian9/qmapshack-doc-wiki/DocHandleGpxFiles.md

 ![Alt text](images/DocHandleGpxFiles/maproom2.png)

 If you expand the item you can see the elements like waypoints, tracks, routes and so on.
-If you let the mouse hoover over an element you get more information.
+If you let the mouse hover over an element you get more information.

 ![Alt text](images/DocHandleGpxFiles/maproom3.png)